Employment

 Desired Qualifications

-The minimum requirement is a bachelor’s degree or equivalent.
-Prior office experience is desired.
-Prior non-profit experience is a plus.
+The minimum requirement is a bachelor’s degree or equivalent in accounting or finance.
+Prior accounting experience and accounts payable experience is desired.
+Prior non-profit experience and/or experience with USDA grants is a plus.
 The ideal candidate must be detail oriented and able to multi-task in a fast-paced environment.

-More details about the responsibilities of the position can be found here.
+More details about the responsibilities of the position are available here.

 The U.S. Grains Council is an Equal Opportunity Employer.
 It does not discriminate in the terms and conditions of employment on the basis of race, color, national origin, sex, age, disability, sexual orientation, gender identity or expression, or any other factor prohibited by law.